archinetai/smart-pytorch/README.md

 ### BERT Classification Example

-This example demostrates how to wrap a BERT classifier from Huggingface to use with smart, the `eval_fn` in this case takes as input the embedding of the word vectors and produces the `log_softmax` of the logits which is compared with a `kl_div` as `loss_fn` function.
+This example demostrates how to wrap a BERT classifier from Huggingface to use with SMART, the `eval_fn` in this case takes as input the embedding of the word vectors and produces the `log_softmax` of the logits which is compared with a `kl_div` as `loss_fn` function.

 ```py
 import torch